 Sarah Krepp, like the Dadaists almost a hundred years earlier, again engages the brutality of life with all its noise and color and rhythm.
 That moment between two world wars when Dada emerged to face an unspeakable horror, which they saw as the result of blind rationalism and technological power, has sadly not slowed up.
 Krepp turns to our contemporary systems, codes, and industrial bounty, this place of information overload, spacious glut, and unchecked technological speed, and comments using some of the same trapping of Dada.
 Krepp wrestles with the relics of our industrial age and makes her anti-art beauties ask the hard questions: who have we become and how might we navigate through this chaotic world order?
 Krepp’s art offers points of transcendent experience, of pure sensation, where reason, logic, uniformity, and regularity are checked by that which is irrational, illogical, and idiosyncratic.
 Beauty is in sweet balance with terror.
 Sarah Krepp is keeping it real.

-Dean of Faculty, The School of the Art Institute of Chicago
+Lisa Wainwright, Dean of Faculty, The School of the Art Institute of Chicago